BaisycCoin/bsycInstall/scripts/ansible/Readme.md

 * on your vps:
   * enjoy till the masternodes are synced (watch -d baisyccoin-cli getinfo)
-  * kill previous watch and check masternode state (watch ips-cli masternode status)
+  * kill previous watch and check masternode state (watch baisyccoin-cli masternode status)

 * return to your wallet and start corresponding aliases; the watch in your vps should show "Masternode successfully started"